HHS/Head-Start-TTADP/tests/README.md

 Install the playwright VScode extension.
 This gives you a new `Testing` tab in the VScode sidebar where you can run tests and see the results.

 https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright

+# Creating tests

+## Test generator

+See the [official docs](https://playwright.dev/docs/codegen) for the test generator.

+In a nutshell, when you have installed the extension mentioned above and navigate to the new `Testing` tab, you should see a `Record new` button near the bottom.
+Clicking on this button will:

+- Create a new test file in the `tests` directory
+- Open a new browser window
+- Start recording your interactions with the browser

+When you're done, just close the browser and the recorder will stop recording.
+In some cases you will probably need to do some cleanup of the generated test file, but it's a great way to get started.